streamobs.surveys module#

 • ’delta_mag’ : Magnitude difference from limit (mag - maglim)

-• ’eff_star’ : Detection efficiency only
+• ’detection_eff’ : Detection efficiency only

-• ’classifiction_eff’ : Classification efficiency only
+• ’classification_eff’ : Classification efficiency only (the legacy misspelled header ‘classifiction_eff’ is also accepted)

 • ’classification_detection_eff’ : Combined efficiency